History of NLA: Echolalia

 “By looking at echolalia only through a behavioral lens of pathology rather than through a developmental perspective based on research on autism and typical development, such practices may actually be hindering functional language development.
 It is hoped that this important work will help educators, therapists and parents move to more contemporary understandings and practices.”

 “This book is a ‘must-read’ for all who care about supporting social communication for persons with ASD based on research and sound clinical practice.”

 Barry M. Prizant, Ph.D., CCC-SLP

 Director, Childhood Communication Services

 “Finally!
-Soon, Barry and I took the material to the American Speech-Language-Hearing Association Convention, and a few key people were in that audience, namely Dr. Lillian Stiegler whose endorsement you will see here.”
+Soon, Barry and I took the material to the American Speech-Language-Hearing Association Convention, and a few key people were in that audience, namely Dr. Lillian Stiegler whose endorsement you will see here. (coming soon)”